 As we’re already the best priced skydive in New Zealand we tend not to discount our jump, but check out our Combos & Deals page for some awesome savings on other elements of your skydive experience!

 Do you have any combos with other activities?

 - Huka Freefall - $399: Combo up a jetboat ride with Hukafalls Jet and a 12,000 ft skydive

 - Duck'n'Dive - $365: Pair a rafting trip with Tongariro River Rafting and a 12,000 ft skydive

 All combos include a few freebies too.
-Call us for more information or to book!
+Check out our Combos & Deals page or call us for more information or to book!